Helpful links for guidance related issues:

 Music Certificates Accepted For Credit: Students who are working towards their OSSD are able to use specified music certificates towards credits.
 For more information about the certificate requirements, please contact the Guidance Services Department in your school.

 Personalized Alternative Education: Personalized Alternative Education offers students the opportunity to obtain credits toward their OSSD through a number of different structures.
 Some of these structures are outlined below and are available at a number of secondary schools.
-A list of schools that offer personalized alternative education programs is available on the Board website.
+Please check with your school on the program offerings.

 Under 16 Program: This program is an instruction-based program available to Grade 9 and 10 students who work best in a conventional classroom with one or two teachers.
 Students usually take core subjects with one teacher and are integrated for optional credits.